 Protecting people's health from discharges to air includes considering the effects of fine particulate matter discharged from human activities.
-The Wairarapa (specifically Masterton), and Wainuiomata are the airsheds known to be at risk of exceeding the National Environmental Standards for Air Quality, in relation to fine particulate matter ( $PM{10}$ ), during cold calm winter nights.
+The Wairarapa (specifically Masterton), Wainuiomata and Upper Hutt are the airsheds known to be at risk of exceeding the National Environmental Standards for Air Quality, in relation to fine particulate matter (PM10), during cold calm winter nights.
 Domestic fires are the main source of fine particulate emissions in these airsheds during winter.

-Policy 3: Discouraging development in areas of high natural character in the coastal environment - district and regional plans on land in the coastal environment with high natural character.
+Policy 3: Protecting high natural character in the coastal environment - district and regional plans